sdcote/coyote/CoyoteMB/README.md

-# BatchMB
+# CoyoteMB

-This is a collection of tools for the Coyote Batch Toolkit which allow communications across a multicast message bus.
-This enables Operations Administration and Monitoring (OAM) between instances of Coyote Batch jobs and a centralized manager if desired.
+This is a collection of tools for the Coyote DX Toolkit which allow communications across a multicast message bus.
+This enables Operations Administration and Monitoring (OAM) between instances of Coyote DX jobs and a centralized manager if desired.

 The muilicast protocol is a very simple, lightweight approach to the discovery of and communication with other components in the network.
 Heartbeats are issued and tracked be each node in the network, and each can determine if problems are reported by another.
 If a node fails to emit a heartbeat in a particular time window, the other components will notice this and generate events of their own.